 It is not in numbers, but in unity, that our great strength lies; yet our present numbers are sufficient to repel the force of all the world.
 The Continent hath, at this time, the largest body of armed and disciplined men of any power under Heaven; and is just arrived at that pitch of strength, in which, no single colony is able to support itself, and the whole, when united, can accomplish the matter.

-The word constitution comes from the Latin constituere, constituo.
+The word constitution comes from the Latin constituo.
 In ancient times, “constitutions” were edicts issued by mostly despotic rulers.
 The ancients happened to incise those notices in stone, as there was no print.
 When a ruler or authority wanted to change an ordnance, he or she ordered another stone carved.
-Nowadays, only some researchers would use the word “constitution” for an ancient decree such as the Roman Twelve Tables, speculated to have had rules for ancient plebeians to memorize (we are more dignified than mere memorization, in our resolves for grammar).
+Nowadays, only some researchers would use the word “constitution” for an ancient decree such as the Roman Twelve Tables, speculated to have had rules for ancient plebeians to memorize (we are more dignified than mere memorization, in our Travel in Grammar).

-Initially, the USA had the Articles of Confederation and Perpetual Union (1781) for a constitution.
-It had to address the growing economic difficulty and internal instability of the young Union acknowledged by the Treaty of Paris (1783).
+Initially, the USA had the Articles of Confederation and Perpetual Union.
+They were adopted in 1777, yet became ratified by all thirteen states in 1781.
+The charter failed to help manage the economy and federal matters of the young Union emerged in the Treaty of Paris (1783).
 The Treaty ended the Revolutionary War, affirming American freedom from England.
 The French were American allies in the War.

 The Constitutional Convention ― also known as the Philadelphia Convention, or the Federal Convention ― began in 1787.
+The Constitution came into power in 1789.
 Rhode Island ratified the Constitution in 1790, as the last of the initial 13 States.

 The American Constitution is the longest-lived constitution in the world.
-See also the Bill of Rights.
+It allows amendments.
+See the Bill of Rights.

 The New York Congress passed the Bill of Rights in 1789.
 It became ratified on December 15, 1791.
 It is the Fifth Article of the Constitution to permit amendments, for the legislation to meet varied circumstances in human lives.